shaworth/Singer20UServoPositionerAdapter/README.md

 ![Adapter](adapter-closeup.png)

 ## Overview
 The Singer 20U33 / 20-33 and clones are industrial sewing machines that utilize a hand clutch to disengate / engage the sewing mechanism from the bobbin winder.
 This allows the operator to wind bobbins without running the sewing mechanism.
-This style handwheel is also found in many vintage Singer sewing machines such as the 66/99, featherweight and others.
-Although these domestic machines are not really canidates for attaching an industrial servo, the technique outlined here should work.
-Afterall, someone is bound to find a ~reason~ excuse to retrofit one sooner or later.
+However, servo needle position sensors expect the main shaft to have an exposed center tap to screw the adapter into.

 ### But 'Why?", Servos and Industrial Clutch Motors
 Industrial sewing machines have historically used powerful AC motors spinning at all times, and a foot clutch to engage the drive pully.
 This arrangement is fantastic for highly skilled operators.
 The amount of on-demand power is amazing, and with skill the speed can be controled with high precision.